gragland/subatomic/README.md

 }
 ```
 ### Extending the Default Theme
-Here's how you'd extend the above theme to add your color system and props.
+Here's how you'd extend the above theme to add your color system and extra props.

 ```js
 import defaultTheme from "subatomic/themes/default";